darkhelmet/verboselogging/posts/most-dangerous-programming-errors-5-1.md

 Using the *safe* versions of most functions can get you out of a lot of trouble.
 Instead of `strcpy`, use `strncpy`.
 The latter accepts a length parameter and only looks that far.
 If you use the unsafe version, it looks for a `NULL` terminator.
-If the `NULL` terminator isn’t there (sneaky hackers!), then it will probably run off the end of the string into bogus memory land.
+If the `NULL` terminator isn't there (sneaky hackers!), then it will probably run off the end of the string into bogus memory land.